-Having confronted that reality, the question then came down to how much history to try and preserve.
+Having confronted that reality, the question then came down to how much history to try and preserve in the conversion.

 I considered checking in only a handful of epochal versions and leaving it at that.
 Say, 1.7.9, 1.7.40, plus a selection of 2.x and 3.x releases showing off major stages of the library's development, capped by the current release at the time of conversion, 3.2.3.
-I rejected this because in all the time of watching the project's mailing list, I did not often see people going back to one of these important historical versions.
+I rejected this because in all the time of watching the project's old mailing list, I did not often see people going back to one of these important historical versions.

 I therefore decided that what was most important was to scatter the project's complete release history far and wide, so as to avoid a calamity like this again.
 I wanted everyone who cloned this Fossil repository to have the ability to replace the current project home page if I disappeared like Gna did.
 That's the beauty of DVCSes: we have plenty of other examples of source code repository hosts disappearing, necrotizing, or becoming evil.

 So Why Is It Smaller?

-As of this writing, the size of the cloned repository size is about the same size as the latest release tarball: about 4 MiB.
+As of this writing, the size of the cloned repository size is about the same size as the latest release tarball: each are about 4 MiB.
 How can this be if the repository contains every released version?
 There are a couple of major sources of savings.